rasmuserik/solsort.github.com/yolan/README.md

     - Virtual machine/garbage collector (simple stop-the-world generational copycollector + mark-and-compact (sw-for compatibility + inplace for minimal memory usage))

 ### Changelog
-- 120416 New syntax for strings/quoting instead of JS-hack
+- 120416 New syntax for strings/quoting instead of JS-hack, fewer-macros-more-methods, sample webapp + server, code transformation and cleanup, yl->xml transformation tool
 - 120415 Prettyprinter for yolan implemented
 - 120414 Bootstrapped the compiler on JavaScript
 - Version 1 was a part of my master thesis, and source code has been scrapped while the syntax lives on.